Intermodalics/pickit-docs/docs/documentation/calibration/index.rst

   Wrong or old calibration parameters can lead to unexpected motions.
 Safe motions of the robot must always be checked by the operator of the robot itself and can never be guaranteed by Pickit.

-There are two possible ways to perform robot camera calibration: the multi poses and the single pose method.
+There are two possible ways to perform robot-camera calibration: the multi poses and the single pose method.
 Both options are briefly described below.

 Multi poses calibration